Professor Fisher's slides on this topic in PDF (password required)

 - C is false (not C) - Denying the consequent.
 Here, if C is false then P must also be false.
 If P were true C would be also. (modus tollens)

 If the premises apply to things in the real world, you still need to do a test fot invalidity.
-Try to think up some situation in which the premises can be true but the conclusion is not.
+There are at least three approaches.

 The Aristotelean Method